henry2004y/Ganymede/menu2.md

 $$ \nu_n(r) = \sigma_n V_0 n_n(r) $$
 which is a function of the $O_2$ cross section $\sigma_n = 2.0\times10^{-19}\,m^2$, typical plasma flow velocity $V_0$, and the number density of $O_2$ molecules in the atmosphere.[^3] Nevertheless, the collision frequency is only a weak function of $V$ since $\sigma_n$ scales approximately with $V^{-1}$ for elastic collisions in the polarization approximation.

 [^3]: Note that ion-neutral collisions occur predominantly near the surface where the plasma flow speed $V$ is significantly reduced from the Jovian background flow speed $V_0$.
-That's why there no velocity difference in the formula.
+That's why there's no velocity difference in the formula.

 The atmosphere is approximated with a hydrostatic model and a constant scale height $H$:
 $$ n_n(r) = n_{n,0} \exp{\frac{R_G - r}{H}} $$